marlon-ionic/cap-activity-demo-plugin/README.md

 To test the plugin, you can try either:

 - Use the [Don't Keep Activities](https://developer.android.com/studio/debug/dev-options) developer option to simulate the app being killed by the system.
 This option is found in the Developer Options section of the device settings.
-- Kill the app by running `adb shell am kill com.example.app` in the terminal.
+- Kill the app by running `adb shell am kill io.ionic.starter` in the terminal.
 This will simulate the app being killed by the system.

 If you choose either button on the homepage, you should see the `appRestoredResult` event being called when you return to the example app.
+If you don't use either of these

 ## API